hashgraph/hedera-nft-sdk/README.md

 };
 ```

+However, there's one edge case where the 20 weight for the supply key is not counted.
+When the supply type is set to `FINITE` and the total supply equals the max supply, there's no risk the supply key can further dilute the project because the project's minting limit has been reached.

 To determine the risk level, there are four categories each with an attached score.
 If the score is lower than or equal to a risk level, it will get that risk level.
 E.g. a token with a risk score of 200 will get a `HIGH` risk level.

 ```js